devconcept/multer-gridfs-storage/README.md

 `contentType` | Content type of the file in the database `uploadDate` | The timestamp when the file was uploaded

-To see all the other properties of the file object check the Multer's [documentation](https://github.com/expressjs/multer#file-information).
+To see all the other properties of the file object, check the Multer's [documentation](https://github.com/expressjs/multer#file-information).

 > Note:

 > Do not confuse `contentType` with Multer's `mimetype`.
-The first is the value in the database while the later is the value in the request.
+The first is the value in the database while the latter is the value in the request.

 > You could choose to override the value at the moment of storing the file.
 In most cases both values should be equal.

 ### Events

 Each storage object is also a standard Node.js Event Emitter.
 This is done to ensure that some internal events can also be handled in user code.

 #### Event: `'connection'`